-What had been your biggest accomplishments?
+What have been your biggest accomplishments?

 I think we’ve got a revolutionized regulation-enforcement era.
 We have given officers entry to statistics where and after they want it: in the subject and in real-time.
-The mobile platform that we built offers every cop an iPhone puts a pill in every car.
+The mobile platform we built offers every cop an iPhone and puts a pill in every car.

 How did you grow to be operating for the NYPD?